Linux.pl

 DESCRIPTION

-bindresvport() is used to bind a socket descriptor to a privileged
+bindresvport() is used to bind the socket referred to by the file de-

 If the bind(2) performed by bindresvport() is successful, and sin is